1986SebastianSosa/SFCC-Study-Guide/partner_learning_camp/6_transactions_and_middleware_events.md

 txn.rollback();
 }

-//Implicit Transaction: Commits or Rolback automatically depending on the success or failure of the code txn.wrap(function(){
+//Implicit Transaction: Commits or Rollback automatically depending on the success or failure of the code txn.wrap(function(){
     //Create or Modify Persistent Object
 })